Numidia: Numidian cavalry

+Faced with the military threat of Carthage and Rome, Berber tribes developed a strong Numidian cavalry as a counterweight.
+This highly mobile, lightly armed, bareback-riding cavalry became the backbone of the Numidian state under kings like Masinissa.
+Horse-breeding was a major royal activity (Strabo mentions 100,000 foals counted in one year).
+These cavalry forces were often extra-tribal and served as an important bridge between the king and the broader population.
 The Numidian cavalry were renowned as the most effective light cavalry in the ancient Mediterranean, playing a crucial role in the armies of both Carthage and Rome.
 Despite their lack of armor, simple weaponry, and rudimentary tack, their unmatched horsemanship made them invaluable.

 Numidian riders, trained from childhood, mastered riding without saddles or bridles, using only a simple rein and wooden rod to guide their hardy, fast, and low-maintenance horses.
 Their close bond with their mounts enabled remarkable feats, such as switching to a spare horse mid-battle.
 Their distinctive tactics relied on speed and mobility.
 Using hit-and-run strategies, they would harass enemy formations with javelins while avoiding direct combat.
 This approach, developed from the raiding practices of North African nomads, minimized casualties while disrupting opponents.
 Notably, they excelled at reconnaissance, raiding, and supporting larger armies by keeping enemies off-balance.
-Numidian cavalry played pivotal roles in major conflicts, such as Hannibal’s campaigns during the Second Punic War and Scipio Africanus’ victory at Zama in 202 BC.
-After Rome’s alliance with the Numidian king Masinissa, these horsemen became essential auxiliaries, fighting in wars across the Mediterranean.
-Even after Numidia’s absorption into the Roman Empire, their tactics and equipment remained largely unchanged, with Numidian cavalry continuing to serve in policing and military campaigns well into the Roman imperial period.
+Numidian cavalry played pivotal roles in major conflicts, such as Hannibal's campaigns during the Second Punic War and Scipio Africanus' victory at Zama in 202 BC.

+After Rome's alliance with the Numidian king Masinissa, these horsemen became essential auxiliaries, fighting in wars across the Mediterranean.
+Even after Numidia's absorption into the Roman Empire, their tactics and equipment remained largely unchanged, with Numidian cavalry continuing to serve in policing and military campaigns well into the Roman imperial period.